 \subsubsection{Payoff imbalance.}

-Payoff imbalance measures the disparity in shaping returns across $n$ agents.
-To ensure the metric remains bounded and interpretable, we define it as the normalized sum of all-pairs differences: \\
+The payoff imbalance measures the disparity in the shaping returns across $n$ agents.
+To ensure that the metric remains bounded and interpretable, we define it as the normalized sum of pairwise differences: \\

 \\ where $\varepsilon > 0$ is a small constant for numerical stability.
-This formulation is bounded within $[0, 1]$, where $\Delta(p) \to 0$ indicates a symmetric distribution of rewards and larger values signal a disproportionate concentration on a subset of agents.
+This metric is bounded in $[0, 1]$, where $\Delta(p) \to 0$ indicates a symmetric distribution of rewards and larger values indicate increasing concentration on a subset of agents.